 We’re staying in big safari style tents and after dinner in the cosy clubhouse we’ll sit around the fire pit under a vast star-filled sky.

-Once back on the bikes, the road climbs for an hour or so before plummeting down a set of hairpin bends to the valley floor again.
+Leaving this beautiful village behind, we hit the road and climb for an hour or so before plummeting down a set of hairpin bends to the valley floor again.

-With beehives lining both sides of the roads, we head west through more epic scenery heading for a lunch stop at Tabo.
-The village has the oldest recorded monastery in India at over 1000 years old and it’s an incredible building that you will want to visit.
+With beehives lining both sides of the roads, we head west through more epic scenery before stopping at Tabo.
+This village has the oldest recorded monastery in India at over 1000 years old and it’s an incredible building that is well worth stopping for!

-We follow the river as it opens to an enormous wide flood plain, the water nearly half a mile wide at times.
+Back on the bikes, we follow the river as it opens to an enormous flood plain, the water nearly half a mile wide at times.
 We’re heading for Kaza at 3700m, another village that gets snowed under in the winter.
-Our hotel overlooks the busy village around a peaceful garden, so it’s time to relax as we stay here for two nights.

-We’ll lunch at Komic, officially the highest motorable village on the planet and then drop down again taking a different route that will take us past a huge Buddha statue that overlooks the valley.
+We’ll stop for a drink at Komic, officially the highest motorable village on the planet and then drop down again taking a different route that will take us past a huge Buddha statue that overlooks the valley.
 Selfie Time obviously…